Super-localization of elliptic multiscale problems: Practical implementation

 \section{Practical implementation}

 We shall finally discuss some aspects of the stable and efficient implementation of the novel localization strategy introduced in Sections \ref{s:locapprox} and \ref{s:locmethod}.
-The implementation involves a random sampling approach for the space $Y$ from \eqref{e:Y}, similar to \cite{Chen20}.
-Approaches using harmonic polynomials \cite{BaL11} or Steklov eigenfunctions \cite{Ma21} would also be possible but seem suboptimal for our application.
+The implementation involves a random sampling approach for approximating the space $Y$ from \eqref{e:Y}, similar to \cite{smetana,Chen20}.
+Approximating the space $Y$ by harmonic polynomials \cite{BaL11} or Steklov eigenfunctions \cite{Ma21} would also be possible.

 For the sake of simplicity, we only consider $\Omega \subset \mathbb R^d$, $d\geq 2$.
 An efficient implementation of the algorithm requires, on the one hand, that the right-hand sides $g_{\elem,\ell}$ can be computed with minimal communication between the patches and, on the other hand, that $\{g_{\elem,\ell}\,|\,\elem \in \TH\}$ is a stable basis of $\Pnull(\TH)$ in the sense of Assumption \ref{a:Rieszbasis}.
 Stability issues occur whenever there are nested groups of patches close to $\partial \Omega$.